 The Focal Plane Array is the largest VIS unit, and contains the VIS detectors and associated electronics.
 The detectors are Charge Coupled Devices (CCDs) custom made for VIS - see Fig. 8.
 Because the detectors must be located with tight constraints relative to the telescope beam under all flight conditions, they are held in a detector plane structure (Fig. 3) consisting of a SiC frame across which the CCDs (Figs. 8 and 9) are held on six SiC beams in six rows.
 The detector plane structure is supported directly from the substantial SiC baseplate bracket seen surrounding the VIS Focal Plane Array in Fig. 4.
-Each CCD has two flexible connections which pass behind to their associated electronics through two levels of thermal isolation to minimise the parasitic heating of the detectors by their electronics, which operate at a much warmer temperature.
-These electronics, the Readout Electronics, service three CCDs in one row, and two of these are connected side-by-side to service a row of six CCDs to produce a 'slice'.
-All of the Readout Electronics are mechanically identical rather than being in mirror image pairs, so one of the two is upside down, and this is reflected in its associated three CCDs also orientated upside down.
-This arrangement is shown in Fig. 9.
+Each CCD has

 Fig. 2: Computer-aided design view of the VIS instrument.
 VIS consists of five units, three in the Payload Module and two in the Service Module.
-The Focal Plane Array dimensions are approximately $600 \times 500 \times 400$ mm; the Shutter 475 mm × 375 mm × 250 mm; the Calibration Unit 170 mm × 160 mm × 130 mm; the Control and Data Processing Unit 285 mm × 285 mm × 230 mm; and the Power and Mechanism Control Unit 335 mm × 285 mm × 130 mm.
+The Focal Plane Array dimensions are approximately $600 \times 500 \times 400$ mm; the Shutter 475 mm $\times 375$ mm $\times 250$ mm; the Calibration Unit 170 mm $\times 160$ mm $\times 130$ mm; the Control and Data Processing Unit 285 mm $\times 285$ mm $\times 230$ mm; and the Power and Mechanism Control Unit 335 mm $\times 285$ mm $\times 130$ mm.
 The harness connecting these units together, and to the Service Module, are not shown, nor is the radiator to space.
 This is attached to the rear of the Focal Plane Array to radiate the power dissipated by the Readout Electronics in the Focal Plane Array.
 The harness and radiator can be seen in Fig. 4.